kaspar030/laze/book/src/concepts/types.md

 Builders are **contexts**.
 All contexts (and thus builders) have a parent, up to the root context which is called "default".
 A builder is just a context that apps can be built for.
+Any context with `buildable: true` is a builder.

 A context could be "linux", or "ubuntu" with parent context "linux".
 A builder could then be "amd64" with parent context "ubuntu".
 Builders can have other